37 Impressive Yet Simple Picnic Food Ideas for 2025

 18. Smoked Salmon and Cream Cheese Sandwiches

-If you’re looking for a more “elevated” picnic date idea, but you still want the convenience of a sandwich, try this.
+If you’re looking for more “elevated” picnic date ideas, but you still want the convenience of a sandwich, try this.
 Spread cream cheese on fresh bread or bagels and top with smoked salmon, red onion and capers.
 This is a simple and tasty picnic sandwich that travels well.

 Picnic Food Ideas for Families & Kids